Scorpio69t/langProcCompiler/README.md

-Main coursework: A compiler for the C language
+A compiler for the C language
 ==============================================

 Your program should read C source code from a file, and write corresponding RISC-V assembly to another file.